ani-pur/tasker_public/README.md

 > Tasks are currently sorted by ``` Earliest Due - Latest Due```

-## Deployment and Architecture:
+## Personal Deployment and Architecture:

 - Containerized with Docker
-- Reverse proxied through Cloudflare using [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)
+- Reverse proxied to the open internet through Cloudflare using [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/)
 - UI auto-switches between mobile and desktop based on User-Agent headers.
+- Automated to start on boot with some batch scripting (NOT included in this repo)

 ## Screenshots:
 ![image](https://github.com/user-attachments/assets/2e90706c-0b1d-4adc-93f3-25b578a86598)